English

 Skills, grammatical items, structures and various types of texts will be taught, revised and revisited at increasing levels of difficulty and sophistication. |

-When planning EL lessons, teachers will employ ACoLADE during the delivery of the pre, main and post phases of their EL lessons.
+ACoLADE, which refers to EL teaching processes, guides teachers in the design of instruction and enactment of learning experiences in the 21st century EL classroom.
+When planning EL lessons, teachers will employ ACoLADE during the delivery of the pre, main and post phases of their EL lessons..

 Raising